niirmaaltwaatii/PyScripts/file organizer/README.md

 # File Organizer

-It organizes your files like images, audio, videos, docments and others to it's seperate directory.
+It organizes your files like images, audio, videos, documents and others to it's separate directory.

 ## Installation

 1. Install python3 on you machine
    For Linux,
    ```
-   apt intall python3 -y
+   apt install python3 -y
    ```
 2. Goto the Script Directory.
-3. Install Requiremnts
+3. Install Requirements
    ```
    pip install requirements.txt
    ```